PAIDiPaidThis.com

 • Splenectomy is major surgery, so it costs more than routine lump removal on the skin.

-• The total covers imaging, blood tests, the operation, anaesthetic and a stay in hospital, not the surgery alone.
+• The bill covers imaging, blood tests, the operation itself, anaesthetic and a hospital stay, not just the surgeon's time.

-• Sending the spleen for laboratory analysis afterwards is important, as it tells you whether the mass was benign or not.
+• Sending the removed spleen for laboratory analysis afterwards matters, because it is the only way to know whether the mass was benign or not.

 What people actually paid